igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 UDP surplus space (see {{UDP-OPTIONS}} and {{UDP-SURPLUS}}), reserved bits in a QUIC v1 header (see {{QUIC-TRANSPORT}}).

-The loss signal is not designed for use in automated control of the network in environments where loss bits are set by untrusted hosts, Instead, the signal is to be used for troubleshooting individual flows as well as for monitoring the network by aggregating information from multiple flows and raising operator alarms if aggregate statistics indicate a potential problem.
+The measurements are not designed for use in automated control of the network in environments where signal bits are set by untrusted hosts.
+Instead, the signal is to be used for troubleshooting individual flows as well as for monitoring the network by aggregating information from multiple flows and raising operator alarms if aggregate statistics indicate a potential problem.

-Note that spin bit, delay bit and loss bits explained in this document are inspired by {{AltMark}}.
-This is also mentioned in {{SPIN-BIT}}, {{?I-D.trammell-tsvwg-spin}} and {{?I-D.trammell-ippm-spin}}.
+The spin bit, delay bit and loss bits explained in this document are inspired by
+{{AltMark}}, {{SPIN-BIT}}, {{?I-D.trammell-tsvwg-spin}} and
+{{?I-D.trammell-ippm-spin}}.

-Additional details about the Performance Measurements for QUIC are also described in the paper {{ANRW19-PM-QUIC}}.
+Additional details about the Performance Measurements for QUIC are described in the paper {{ANRW19-PM-QUIC}}.

 # Notational Conventions    {#conventions}